CNP-CIIMAR/bioinformatics-utilities/README.md

 ## Script 26: assign_colors_taxonomy_taxonomic_rank.py

-Taxonomic Order Color Assignment
+Taxonomic Order Color Assignment.
 This repository contains a Python script to read a taxonomic table - results of taxonomic rank python code, assign unique colors to each taxonomic order, and handle missing order values by using the closest available taxonomic rank or labeling them as "Unknown order".

 ## Features
 Assigns a unique color to each taxonomic order.